-Walk A - Upton Warren
+Walk A - Stoke Prior and Upton Warren

-This walk starts in the industrial village of Stoke Works built by John Corbett, the "Salt King".
+This walk starts in the industrial village of Stoke Works built by John Corbett, the Salt King.
 The path circles the Upton Warren Nature Reserve and Sailing Centre.
 It is well worth bringing binoculars.
 Boots are recommended except in the driest weather.

-- Stoke Works - Plaques outside Corbett Business Park give a brief history of the site.
+1. Stoke Works Plaques outside Corbett Business Park give a brief history of the site.
 The playing field was given to the Parish Council by ICI, the last owners of the salt works.
-Go south past the Boat and Railway Public House and the former village school.
+Go south past the Boat and Railway and the former village school.
 Note John Corbett’s Raven symbol over the entrance.
-Until the 1970’s, there followed Sagebury Terrace, a row of salt-workers' cottages, again provided by John Corbett.
-Each had a garden stretching to the railway line.
+Until the 1970’s there followed Sagebury Terrace, a row of salt-workers cottages, again provided by John Corbett.
+Each had a garden stretching to the railway.
 Keep alongside the canal to the Butcher’s Arms Cottage.

-- Sagebury Farm - Cross stile and then go slightly left down towards the lowest point in the field, close to the lake.
+4. Sagebury Farm Cross stile and then go slightly left down towards the lowest point in the field, close to the lake.
 Cross stile and go along open track between hedge and fence around the lake.

 Brine has been extracted in Droitwich since Roman times.
 The road to Alcester is still known as the Salt Way.

-During the construction of the Worcester and Birmingham Canal (1791 - 1815), the existence of salt at Stoke Works was confirmed.
-Two works, on either side of the canal, were opened in 1825 and 1828 which, following various technical and financial problems, came under John Corbett’s control in 1852 and 1858.
+During the construction of the Worcester and Birmingham Canal (1791 - 1815) the existence of salt at Stoke Works was confirmed.
+Two works, on either side of the canal, were opened in 1825 and 1828, which following various technical and financial problems came under John Corbett’s control in 1852 and 1858.
 He took the gamble of lining new brine pits with cast iron pipes to prevent the inflow of fresh water.
-The gamble paid off and, by the 1860’s, some claim Stoke was the largest salt works in Europe.
+The gamble paid off and by the 1860’s some claim Stoke was the largest salt works in Europe.

 The railway reached Stoke from Gloucester in 1840 with the Lickey Incline to Birmingham opening later in the same year.
-The Works thrived with its own locomotives and canal fleet; the latter survived until the Second World War and some of the canal loading points can be seen from the towpath.
+The Works thrived with its own locomotives and canal fleet.
+(The latter survived until the Second World War and some of the canal loading points can be seen from the towpath).

 The canal is still popular with pleasure craft forming part of a ring returning via Stratford or Stourport.
-There are boat yards at Stoke Wharf and Hanbury Wharf.
+There are boat-yards at Stoke Wharf and Hanbury Wharf.

-|Bus No.||Route||Points Served (see map)|
+|Bus No.||Route||Points Served|

-|141||Bromsgrove - Stoke Prior - Droitwich (Mon-Sat)||1, 2 and 8|
+|145 and 145A||Bromsgrove - Stoke Prior - Droitwich (Mon-Sat)||1, 2 and 8|

-If you encounter any problems, please 'phone Worcestershire County Council-Public Rights of Way Section on 01905 768289, or visit www.worcestershire.gov.uk/countryside
+If you encounter any problems please ring Worcestershire County Council-Public Rights of Way Section 01905 768289 or visit http://www.worcestershire.gov.uk/info/20237/public_rights_of_way

 For Tourist Information ring: